ino0121/django_lotto/README.md

-## This is the repository forlotto-num-generator
+## This is the repository for lotto-num-generator

 - requirements
 > Django